lucassuar/Flask-Python-Recipe-Manager/README.md

 - Add cuisines.
 - Edit cuisines.
 - Delete cuisines.
+- Anlitycs/Charts

 ### Features I'd like to implement in future versions
 - User a registation/authentication system.
 - More advance analytcs section.
 - Sharable recipes.
 - Export to PDF.
+- Better analytcs and charts with more data.
+- Confirmation alert for delete button.

 ## Challenges